Algebraic element

 In mathematics, if A is an associative algebra over K, then an element a of A is an algebraic element over K, or just algebraic over K, if there exists some non-zero polynomial $g(x) \in K[x]$ with coefficients in K such that g(a) = 0.
 Elements of A that are not algebraic over K are transcendental over K. A special case of an associative algebra over $K$ is an extension field $L$ of $K$.
+If all elements of $L$ are algebraic over $K$, then $L/K$ is called an algebraic extension.

 These notions generalize the algebraic numbers and the transcendental numbers (where the field extension is C/Q, with C being the field of complex numbers and Q being the field of rational numbers).